Skip to main content

 Define escalation paths before volume increases, because delayed or missing payouts are a known operational case.
 If your team cannot immediately route by rail with clear ownership, evidence requirements, and provider support channels, incident handling can stall.
 Keep one investigation path per rail with provider reference, event history, status-check endpoint, and named incident contact.

-If you want a deeper dive, read How to Scale a Gig Platform From 100 to 10000 Contractors: The Payments Infrastructure Checklist.
+For a broader payments infrastructure checklist, see How to Scale a Gig Platform From 100 to 10000 Contractors: The Payments Infrastructure Checklist.

 For African gig platform payouts, the practical path is to choose rails based on real corridor and payout-method needs, then add complexity only when your operating data justifies it.